 The ability to check in on each girl’s progress and well-being is a crucial step for us to help make sure the girls are staying safe and free.
 Rather than face to face visits, we err on the side of discretion by making follow-up phone calls.
 This helps avoid any undue attention or shame that might come from the communities toward the events these girls endured.
 Calls are made to both the girls and their parents separately to make sure all parties involved are doing well.

 Through these check-ins we’ve learned that each girl is doing very well.
 Reena is learning the craft of tailoring.
 Eisha is now teaching in a local school and living with relatives.
 Nadiya has been working at an internship at a local hospital.
 Knowing life could have gone much differently if they had crossed the border makes it all the sweeter as we rejoice that each girl is happy, learning new skills, and enjoying their lives in freedom.

 *Names have been changed to protect identities.
-Photos depict Child Rescue’s general border operations, not the stories detailed in this article.
+Photos depict Destiny Rescue’s general border operations, not the stories detailed in this article.